John Tavener: Later career

 It had been reported, particularly in the British press, that Tavener left Orthodox Christianity to explore a number of other different religious traditions, including Hinduism and Islam, and became a follower of the Traditionalist philosopher Frithjof Schuon.
 In an interview with The New York Times, conducted by British music journalist Michael White, Tavener said: "I reached a point where everything I wrote was terribly austere and hidebound by the tonal system of the Orthodox Church, and I felt the need, in my music at least, to become more universalist: to take in other colors, other languages."
-The interviewer also reported at the time that he "hasn’t abandoned Orthodoxy.
+The interviewer also reported at the time that he "hasn't abandoned Orthodoxy.
 He remains devotedly Christian."
 Speaking on the BBC Four television programme Sacred Music in 2010, Tavener described himself as "essentially Orthodox".
 He reiterated both his desire to explore the musical traditions of other religions, and his adherence to the Orthodox Christian faith, on Start the Week, recorded only days before his death and broadcast on 11 November 2013.

-In 2020, Sir David Pountney, former artistic director of the Welsh National Opera, announced that Tavener's final opera, Krishna (which was completed in 2005 but had remained in manuscript form) would be staged by Grange Park Opera in 2024.
+In 2020 Sir David Pountney, former artistic director of the Welsh National Opera, announced that Tavener's final opera, Krishna (which was completed in 2005 but had remained in manuscript form) would be staged by Grange Park Opera.
 Pountney himself will be directing the production.
+It will premiere in 2026.

 Personal life

-In 1974 he married the Greek dancer Victoria Maragopoulou, but it only lasted eight months.
+In 1974 he married the Greek dancer Victoria Maragopoulou.
+They were married for eight months.
 In 1991 he married Maryanna Schaefer with whom he had three children, Theodora, Sofia and Orlando.
-He suffered from considerable health problems throughout his life.
-He had a stroke in his thirties, heart surgery and the removal of a tumour in his forties, and suffered two successive heart attacks which left him very frail.
+He had considerable health problems throughout his life.
+He had a stroke in his thirties, heart surgery and the removal of a tumour in his forties, and had two successive heart attacks which left him frail.
 He was diagnosed with Marfan syndrome in 1990.
 Lady Tavener broadcast a charity appeal on BBC Radio 4 in October 2008 on behalf of the Marfan Trust.

-Tavener had an interest in classic cars, owning an Armstrong Siddeley Sapphire, a Rolls-Royce Silver Shadow, a Jaguar XJ6 and a Bentley Mulsanne Turbo.
+Tavener had an interest in classic cars, owning an Armstrong Siddeley Sapphire, a Rolls-Royce Silver Shadow, a Jaguar XJ6 and a white Bentley Mulsanne Turbo.
+He was also noted for wearing a white suit.